awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-importing-data-lambda-function-input-split.md

 1. Under **Function code**, for **Code entry type**, choose **Upload a \.zip file**\.
 Under **Function package**, choose **Upload**\.
 Choose the `pinpoint-importer.zip` file that you created in [Step 3](tutorials-importing-data-create-python-package.md)\.
 After you select the file, choose **Save**\.
 **Note**
 After you choose **Save**, you receive an error message stating that Lambda couldn’t open the file `lambda_function.py`\.
-Dismiss this error; you create this file in the next step\.
+Dismiss this error—you create this file in the next step\.

 1. In the function editor, on the **File** menu, choose **New File**\.
 The editor creates a new file named `Untitled1`\.